jcrodriguezu/bookshelf/README.md

 # bookshelf

 This is a demo project for Beego.
 It simulates a bookshelf where the user can lend, return, and review a book; the administrator role can create and delete books.

-check the beego documentation in: https://beego.vip/docs/intro/
+check the beego documentation in: <https://beego.vip/docs/intro/>

-## Features:
+## Features

 * Controllers: Sessions, Flash messages and redirects, external api call to extract the book name and the author by the isbn
 * Filters: Auth validation filter and redirect
 * Forms: Generic form validation (using form tags and interfaces), form to model conversion